50 Ten-Minute Jobs To Do In The Garden In Spring

 - Apply wetting agent to garden borders, ready for any rain that might fall

-- Take a stroll around the garden, and look for spots that need more colour, or more shade, a seat to rest on, or a path to walk on
+- Take a stroll around the garden, and look for spots that need more colour, or more shade, a seat to rest on, or a path to walk on.
+Make a note to remind you later!

-- Make a scrapbook page - online or old school - of how you'd like your garden to look
+- Make a scrapbook page - digital, or old school cut & paste - of how you'd like your garden to look

-- Start a wish list online - you can share an Australian Plants Online wishlist with others, as a gift hint for Christmas!
+- Start a wish list online - open your account and you can share your Australian Plants Online wishlist with others, as a gift hint for Christmas!

 10 Cleaning and Tidying Jobs

-- Pull out little weeds before they double in size behind your back
+- Pull out little weeds before they double in size behind your back... it's easier after rain when the ground is soft

 - Spray too-big-to-pull weeds with a systemic weedkiller like eco-friendly Slasher

-- Sweep up tree debris before fire season starts
+- Sweep up tree debris and leaves before fire season starts

-- Rake the lawn for moss - leave the rakings for nest-building birds to use
+- Rake the lawn to remove the moss - leave the rakings for nest-building birds to use as a soft lining

-- Scrape out moss and grass between pavers - we suggest you grab a kneeler to save your knees
+- Scrape out moss and grass between pavers - we suggest you grab a comfy memory-foam kneeler to save your knees

 - Clean out your rainbutt

-- Check your hoses and drip irrigation before you really need the water in summer
+- Check your hoses and drip irrigation lines before you really need the water in summer

-- Sweep out the shed, or clean any benches or shelves
+- Sweep out the shed, scrub and clean any benches or shelves you use for propagation and storage

 - Wash and sort your empty plant pots ready for sowing seed and repotting plants